marczaku/105-unity-basics/2-scripting/slides/README.md

 }
 ```

----

-## 4. OnEnable / OnDisable
+### 2.4.
+OnEnable / OnDisable

-- `OnEnable` is called everytime, when the Script or its GameObject is enabled
+- `OnEnable` is called every time, when the Script or its GameObject is enabled
 - Also, when already enabled from Start
-- `OnDisable` is called everytime, when the Script or its GameObject is disabled
+- `OnDisable` is called every time, when the Script or its GameObject is disabled
 - Also, right before the script is Destroyed

 ```cs